 The contribution policy is set by N.J.S.A.
 43:15A and requires contributions by active members and contributing employers.
 Plan member and employer contributions may be amended by State of New Jersey legislation.
 Members contribute at a uniform rate.
 The full normal employee contribution rate is 5% of base salary.
 However, as a result of special legislation (Chapter 415, P.L.
-1999), the employee rate was reduced to 3% of base salary effective January 1, 2000.
-The rate will remain at 3% for as long as actuarially determined excess valuation assets are available in the PERS.
+1999), the employee rate was reduced to 3% of base salary effective January 1, 2000, and the rate for State employees will return to the normal rate of 5% effective July 1, 2004 per statute since there are no longer surplus assets available in the System.
 On the other hand, the rate for members who are eligible for the Prosecutors Part of the PERS (Chapter 366, P.L.
-2001) is 7.5% of base salary, and the rate for the Workers' Compensation Judges Part of the PERS (Chapter 259, P.L.
-2001) is 5% of base salary.
+2001) and the rate for the Workers' Compensation Judges Part of the PERS (Chapter 259, P.L.
+2001) will remain unchanged at 7.5% and 5% of base salary, respectively.
+However, the rate for local employees will return to the normal rate of 5% effective January 1, 2005.
 Employers are required to contribute at an actuarially determined rate.
 The annual employer contribution includes funding for basic retirement allowances, cost-of-living adjustments, and noncontributory death benefits.
 The State of New Jersey's contribution also includes funding for the cost of medical premiums after retirement for qualified retirees.
 In accordance with Chapter 62, P.L.
 1994, post-retirement medical benefits have been funded on a pay-as-you-go basis since 1994.
-Prior to 1994, medical benefits were funded on an actuarial reserve basis.
+Prior to 1994, medical benefits were funded on an actuarial basis.
 Beginning in 1996, the State has made an additional contribution to the Post-Retirement Medical Reserve Fund to ensure an increase in the fund balance of 1/2 of 1% of the salary of active state employees.

-For fiscal year 2003, the 84% of available excess valuation assets could be utilized to offset normal contributions.
+For fiscal year 2004, the 68% of available excess valuation assets could be utilized to offset normal contributions.
 Thereafter, a certain percentage of available excess valuation assets may be used as specified in the legislation.
-The State and local employers were not required to make a normal contribution to the PERS between the years 1997 and 2003.
+The State and local employers were not required to make a normal contribution to the PERS between the years 1997 and 2004.
 The normal contribution for basic pension benefits, noncontributory death benefits, and cost-of-living adjustments was funded by excess valuation assets in accordance with Chapter 115, P.L.
 1997.
 This legislation provides for actuarially determined excess valuation assets to offset required normal contributions of the State of New Jersey and the local participating employers.

-The State made a contribution of \$69.9 million for fiscal year 2003 post-retirement medical (PRM).
-In addition, the PRM reserve of \$66.5 million was used to cover additional premiums due in fiscal year 2003.
-The State made no PRM contribution in fiscal year 2002.
+The State made a contribution of \$168.66 million for fiscal year 2004 post-retirement medical (PRM).
 Legislation passed in 2002 (Chapter 11, P.L.
 2002) allowed the State to use net assets in PRM Fund to cover required pay-as-you-go medical premiums.
-This legislation also suspended in fiscal years 2002 and 2003 the additional PRM contribution to increase the fund balance by 1/2 of 1% of active member salaries for the valuation period.
-The additional PRM contribution will resume in fiscal year 2004 and will be computed to provide an increase in the reserve fund of 3/5 of 1% of active member salaries for the valuation period.

-To fund the benefit increases provided by Chapter 133, the legislation provided for the use of excess assets.
+To fund the benefit increases provided by Chapter 133, P.L.
+2001, the legislation provided for the use of excess assets.
 A special benefit enhancement fund (BEF) was established from which the required normal contributions for the increased benefits will be charged.
 To fund the accrued liabilities incurred by the PERS, the actuarial value of assets for the valuation period ending June 30, 1999 was adjusted to reflect the full market value of assets.